Marco Polo's World

 Marco had seen immense forests around Xanadu, the vineyards of Kashgar and the bamboo forests of Tibet.
 He had also seen the garden of the Khan’s capital where he had trees brought from all over his Empire growing on a huge hill covered with malachite from Russia.
 In the arboretum, the malachite ground was always green.

 The Saracens had monopolized the trade of spices, both aromatic and medicinal, from the Orient since ancient times.
-This they do by keeping from the merchants of Europe the true identity of the locations where these spices are grown, but Marco Polo was allowed to find the true sources of all these spices and made a report it to the Khan.
+They did this by keeping secret from the merchants of Europe the true locations where these spices were grown.
+Marco Polo discovered the true sources of all these spices and shattered the old structure of trade, the monopoly by the Saracens.

 He proved that what je saw and heard was true because he recorded the places of origin of many commodities which Europe had only been able to acquire through the Saracen merchants.